raspberrypi/libcamera/Documentation/coding-style.rst

      never by reference.
 The caller can decide whether to transfer its ownership of the std::shared_ptr<> with std::move() or retain it.
 The callee shall use std::move() if it needs to store the shared pointer.
+   * Do not over-use std::move(), as it may prevent copy-elision.
+In particular a function returning a std::shared_ptr<> value shall not use std::move() in its return statements, and its callers shall not wrap the function call with std::move().
    * Borrowed references to shared objects are passed as references to the objects themselves, not to the std::shared_ptr<>, with the same rules as for single owner objects.